Insider Lab

 The geo-location could be misreported by the IP lookup service, or unresolvable due to the lookup cap enforced.
 If the tool reports an identity accessing the cloud service from an unexpected geolocation, verify the location by checking the IP with a reputation lookup service.

-CSX – Simplifies Cloud Security
+CSX – Simplifies cloud security

 Unlike CASUAL, CSX (Cloud Security X) is designed to overcome the limitations mentioned above, making it an essential subscription for any organization serious about its cybersecurity posture.